VIP Calculator

 Clothing Fit & Comfort

-Different body shapes require different clothing cuts and styles for optimal fit and comfort.
-Understanding your shape helps you choose garments that work with your natural proportions rather than against them.
+Different body shapes require different clothing cuts for optimal fit.
+Understanding your shape helps you choose garments that work with your natural proportions.

 Metabolic Function & Fat Distribution

 Where your body preferentially stores fat is partly genetic.
-Understanding this pattern helps explain why certain areas may be more challenging to change and informs strategies for targeted health interventions.
+Understanding this pattern informs targeted health and training strategies.

 Training & Nutrition Personalization

-Different body types respond optimally to different training intensities, frequencies, and modalities.
-Similarly, nutritional needs and macronutrient ratios that work best can vary.
-Body shape is one useful variable for personalizing fitness programs.
+Different body types respond optimally to different training intensities and macronutrient ratios.
+Body shape is a useful variable for personalizing fitness programs.

 Self-Understanding & Realistic Expectations